alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 These workers will use the database to store the number of times we have attempted to perform an action.
-An alert will be raised if the quantity of failed attempts reaches a threshold (the suggestion is 5).
+An alert will be raised if the quantity of failed attempts reaches a threshold (the suggestion is 5 - based on this being evidence of consistent failure).
 To ensure that these jobs actually run we will configure the [RecoverLostJobsWorker][] to identify any of these that need to run and attempt them, this protects from lost work problems such as [Sidekiq crashing][sidekiq-reliability].

 We expect [SendEmailWorker][] and [DigestEmailGenerationWorker][] jobs to run quickly (durations of up to a few seconds) and know that there can be high